shoz-f/tfl_yolo3_ex/README.md

 ## Platform
 - Windows MSYS2/MinGW64
+- Ubuntu on WSL2

 ## Requirement
 It needs following libraries to build this application.

-Packages:
+Standard Packages:
 - nlohmann/json: JSON for Modern C++
 - libjpeg

-You can install these packages with pacman.
+You can install these by the packager, pacman or apt.

 Extra libraries:
 - CImg:           http://cimg.eu/download.shtml
 - tensorflow_src: https://github.com/tensorflow/tensorflow.git

-There is the install script "setup_mingw_extra.sh" in ./extra.
+There is the installation script in ./extra.
-Please run this command line under MSYS2/MinGW.
+Please run following commands for your OS.

+For MSYS2/MinGW64
-> cd ./extra<br>
+  $ cd ./extra
-source setup_mingw_extra.sh
+  $ source setup_mingw_extra.sh

+For Ubuntu on WSL2
+  $ cd ./extra
+  $ source setup_wsl_extra.sh

 ## Installation